sswam/allemande/doc/intro.md

 This does the same thing more concisely, for Barbie, making sure it's a solo picture.

-    Illy, [person cleo "green dress" .
+    Illy, [person Cleo "green dress" .
 30], ballroom, (full body, heels:1.5)  [use portrait_tall]

 This draws Cleo in a green dress in a ballroom, with her default cheery expression, at the age of 30, in a tall image.
 Try to get a full body shot by mentioning shoes or feet!

-    Illy, [person bast "business suit" angry], office  [use portrait] [sets steps=30 hq=1.5]
+    Illy, [person Bast "business suit" angry], office [use portrait] [sets steps=30 hq=1.5]

-This draws Bast in a business suit in the office, looking angry that he has to go to work, with a portrait image.
+This draws a portrait image of Bast in a business suit in the office, looking angry that he has to go to work.

 ## Examples of Advanced Syntax